By Lisa Odierno

 Social media-obsessed, tech savvy optimists are breaking into the job market in record numbers.
 This new generation of workers, known as Millennials, has struggled to land jobs recently.
 But, there are certain traits that these 18 to 29-year-olds possess that make them a catch to any potential employer.

-Multi-Taskers: Take a look any Millennial’s computer screen and you’re likely to see more than a few programs running at a time.
-According to a recent study, Millennials move between media platforms such as laptops, tablets, TVs and smartphones roughly 27 times per hour.
+Take a look any Millennial’s computer screen and you’re likely to see more than a few programs running at a time.
+According to a recent study by MBA@UNC, Millennials move between media platforms such as laptops, tablets, TVs and smartphones roughly 27 times per hour.
 Cycling quickly between personal and work-related tasks is second nature to Millennials and has been known to drive results and productivity.

 Millennials, representing 80 million young adults, will take over 36% of the US workforce by 2014 and 46% by 2020.
 With their numbers on the rise, it is important for recruiters to reconsider the seemingly trivial tasks of tweeting and texting as they can provide unique ways to expand a brand, create free advertising and drive revenue.

 Discover your next great hire.
 Join TheLadders today!